Ayooooooub/Master-Research/INSPIRATION/readme.md

 7. **Motor Learning**: The study of how people acquire and refine movement skills.
 This concept is relevant to understanding how players learn to control their in-game avatar through physical actions, such as aiming, jumping, or pressing a sequence of buttons.

 8. **Peripheral Action**: Refers to actions that are performed on the edge of a player’s awareness.
 In video games, this is when a player’s movements become so practiced that they’re done almost instinctively or automatically, such as performing a combo without thinking about the specific inputs.

+9. **Prehabilitative exercise**: often shortened to "prehab," refers to a proactive approach of optimizing physical and mental health before a surgery or major medical procedure.
+It's the opposite of rehabilitation, which focuses on recovery after an injury or surgery.
+Prehabilitation aims to prepare the body for the demands of the procedure and improve outcomes, including faster recovery.